devxiongmao/llm-scorecaster/README.md

 ### Asynchronous Evaluation

-Users also have the option of using an async version of the API along with polling to check the status of the results.
+Users also have the option of using an async version of the API.
+The async implementation offers webhook support for automatic posting of results.
+If your application doesn't support webhooks, a polling option has also been created to check the status of the results (simply omit the webhook_url param in the below request to use this version).
 Notice the change in URL.

 ```bash
 curl -X POST "http://localhost:8000/api/v1/async/evaluate" \